Resilience Profile

 2010-01-01 EY Woman Entrepreneur of the Year

-First hair entrepreneur to receive Ernst & Young's prestigious business award
+First hair industry entrepreneur to receive Ernst & Young's prestigious award — recognition that her career had transcended the salon chair entirely.

 Triumph

-Appointed President of Branding Association of Malaysia after 22 years of male leadership
+Appointed President of the Branding Association of Malaysia after 22 years of male leadership.
+"I hold a microphone more than a pair of scissors now."

 Triumph